 The first field in /etc/auto.misc is the name of the /misc subdirectory.
 This directory is created dynamically by automount.
 It should not actually exist on the client machine.
 The second field contains mount options such as rw for read and write access.
 The third field is the location of the NFS export including the hostname and directory.

 The directory /misc must exist on the local file system.
 There should be no subdirectories in /misc on the local file system.

-To start the autofs service, at a shell prompt, type the following command:
+Autofs is a service.
+To start the service, at a shell prompt, type the following commands:

 /sbin/service autofs restart